scalar-labs/helm-charts/docs/getting-started-scalardl-ledger.md

    $ docker ps -f name=scalardl-client
    ```

 ## Step 9.
-Run Scalar DL sample contract in the Client container
+Run Scalar DL sample contracts in the Client container

 In this section, we will prepare and run the Scalar DL sample contract.